-On the opposite side, when considering FiTs, the amount of PV becomes too large.
+On the opposite side, when considering FiT, the amount of PV becomes too large.
 See Fig.~\ref{fig:phi_discussion}, where the sum of $\phi_{k}^{+}$ and $\phi_{k}^{-}$ for all users (individual approach) during April when $\Pi_{R} = 10$, $\Pi_{R} = 0$ and $\Pi_{R} = -5$ is shown.
-There, it can be seen the magnitude of the reverse power flow and the amount of needed fuel cell for every considered value of $\Pi_{R}$.
-Also, Table~\ref{table:discussion_phipl} and \ref{table:discussion_phim} show the average amount of $\phi^{+}$ and $\phi^{-}$.
-Again, it can be seen that the amount of reverse power is much greater when considering FiTs.
-Then, we have the following dilemma: if we penalize the amount of reverse power, users will not achieve ZEH, but if we encourage the acquisition of PV by means of FiTs, then the amount of reverse power is excessively high and it might lead to malfunction in the grid.
+There, it can be seen the magnitude of the reverse power flow and the amount of needed gas for every considered value of $\Pi_{R}$.
+Also, Table~\ref{table:discussion_phipl} and \ref{table:discussion_phim} show the average amount of $\phi_k^{+}$ and $\phi_k^{-}$.
+Again, it can be seen that the amount of reverse power is much greater when considering FiT.
+Then, we have the following dilemma: if we penalize the reverse power flow, users will not achieve ZEH, but if we encourage the acquisition of PV by means of FiT, then the amount of reverse power is excessively high and it might lead to malfunctions in the grid.
 As an intermediate case, we have $\Pi_{R} = 0$, where the amount of PV is considerably higher than $\Pi_{R} = 10$, but not as high as when considering $\Pi_{R} = -5$.
 Some users can achieve ZEH on their own, but it is only a small minority.
 However, when they work together in the sharing approach, it is possible to attain ZEH as a group (which was even impossible when $\Pi_{R} = 10$).

 In summary, according to the data of the consumption and solar generation, the right incentive for this case would be to choose $\Pi_{R}=0$ and make users cooperate.
 This would attain ZEH while at the same time preventing the power grid from being subjected to an excessive amount of reverse power.
-In order to alleviate the effect of the reverse power flow, different strategies can be considered for the online management of the battery by using the proposed model including the variable $\phi$.
+In order to alleviate the effect of the reverse power flow, an appropriate online management of the battery can be considered.
 That is, one could try to make the reverse power flow as constant as possible by deciding when the battery should charge or discharge.